 Common Ground, 2018

-The artworks act as players in a public space I call the ‘Common Ground’ where different “language games” (Wittgenstein) are being played in one playground.
+The artworks act as players in a public space where different “language games” (Wittgenstein) are in free-play in one playground.

 Deconstruction of Difference